-Case reminder maintenance is done via INRHODES.
-This is done through means of the TIKL function from the Special Processing (SPEC) menu.
-(Refer to your INRHODES User Manual, page SPEC-31, for the details on how to use this function.)
+Case reminder maintenance is done via the state's electronic eligibility system.
 Reminder instructions would be used to indicate the month in which any specific activity for the worker is to take place and to indicate when it is completed.
 Such activities include the updating of the MA-63, the DOCE due date, and closings.